 Your psychiatrist determines a diagnosis and recommends treatment, which for OCD might include psychotherapy and medication management.

-Medication management at Northern Virginia Psychiatric Group helps you find the right psychiatric medication to manage your symptoms while you engage in psychotherapy.
-Not everyone with OCD needs medication.
+Medication management at Northern Virginia Psychiatric Group helps you find the right psychiatric medication to manage your symptoms.